nooralteneiji/-Supervised-Machine-Learning-to-Explore-Data-From-The-World-Happiness-Report-/README.md

 The basic idea behind SVR is to find the best fit line.
 In SVR, the best fit line is the hyperplane that has the maximum number of points.

 **Why did we choose SVM?** Was proven to have highest accuracy when compared to other supervised machine learning models according to [Kaur et al., 2019](https://www.mdpi.com/2076-3417/9/8/1613).

+The Support Vector Machine methodology used was adapted from [Kaur et al, 2019](https://www.mdpi.com/2076-3417/9/8/1613) and [this tutorial (though intended for building classification models, while ours is a regression)](https://www.youtube.com/watch?v=8A7L0GsBiLQ).

 ## Measuring accuracy